 Let your bookkeeping service provider know you’re interested in applying for the CEWS benefit.
-Ask them if they’re familiar with the program and find out if they’re up-to-date with CEWS most recent developments.
-If your bookkeeping firm already handles payroll duties for your company, they should be able to complete most of the application process for you easily.
+Ask them if they’re familiar with the program and find out if they’re up-to-date with CEWS recent developments.
+If your bookkeeping firm already handles payroll duties for your company, they should be able to easily complete most of the application process for you.

 If your bookkeeper hasn’t managed the organization’s payroll before, they may need the following information from you before starting the application process.

 If you don’t employ professional bookkeeping services, you can still complete a CEWS application independently.
 Just gather the above information and then access the application found on the CRA’s My Business Account online portal.

 If you find the application process difficult or daunting, seek the advice of a bookkeeping firm that’s right for you.